What is B2B Social Media Marketing?

 When you share content on social, for example, the number of engagements can show you the general degree of interest your customers and potential customers have in that type of content.
 You can even ask outright for their feedback and get their opinions firsthand (otherwise known as collecting zero-party data).

-The data you gather via social media analytics can also help you further hone your content strategy, social strategy, ad strategy, and even product and service offerings.
-Just as social media allows your customers to see who’s behind your brand, it also allows you to see your customers for who they are online—their interests, needs, desires, and more.
+The data you gather via social media analytics can also help you further hone your B2B content marketing strategy, paid ads strategy, and even product and service offerings.
+Just as social media for B2B allows your customers to see who’s behind your brand, it also allows you to see your customers for who they are online—their interests, needs, desires, and more.

 5. B2B buyers are more interested in self-service now than pre-pandemic